badges/pypipins/docs/source/index.rst

 .. image:: https://pypip.in/license/blackhole/badge.png
         :target: https://pypi.python.org/pypi/blackhole/

-PyPI Shields/Pins are shields for you GitHub repo, documentation or website that show how many your many times your project has been downloaded, it's latest version, whether you provide egg and wheel versions and what license your project is released under.
+PyPI Shields/Pins are shields for your GitHub repo, documentation or website that show how many times your project has been downloaded, its latest version, whether you provide egg and wheel distributions and what license your project is released under.

 Please note, due to how PyPI works, you'll need to use the exact name of your PyPI package i.e.